Cherreads

 "The Guardian of the Forest," Zora whispered.

-Everyone got dressed in the blink of an eye and rode out toward the castle.
-The tower, which just that morning stood sturdily, was now swinging left and right covered in weed which has been squeezing it like a python.
-Among the noise, an occasional female scream pierced their ears.
+Everyone got dressed and rushed out of the castle.
+The tower, which just that morning stood sturdily, was now swinging left and right covered in green plants which has been squeezing it like a python.
+Among the noise, an occasional female scream attacked their ears.

 When they came close enough, they saw a female figure, with long green hair made of long stretches of vines.
 Her entire body was green.
 Her short dress was made of harsh tree bark.
 She mumbled something, angrily rubbing her eyes.
-As she stood near the foot of the tower, her hair crept up the wall, like some sort of horrifying tentacles.
-She slammed her fist against the wall, making the vines squeeze tighter.
-It really was the forest guardian.
+As she landed near the foot of the tower, her hair crept up the wall, like some sort of horrifying tentacles.
+She slammed her fist against the wall, the entire thing fell down like a house of cards.

 "Who dares destroy my castle?" the king bellowed, red with anger.